What our Owls lesson plan includes

 What They Eat

 Most owls eat small animals like mice, rabbits, and voles.
-But some owl species will also dine on insects and birds.
+Some owl species will also dine on insects and birds.
 Their diet ultimately depends on the species because the environment in which they live will determine what they eat.
 All owls are carnivorous, and their diet has to do with the climate of the habitat and its geographic location.

 Most owls swallow their prey whole.
 Like other birds, they have two chambers, or enclosed cavities, in their stomach.
 The first chamber is where all the digestible parts become liquid.
 The second chamber—the gizzard—grinds down the hard structures and squeezes everything that can be digested into the intestines.
 Finally, the parts they cannot digest are compacted into a pellet, and the owl spits it out.
 These include parts like bones, teeth, fur, and feathers.
 Owls will often spit out one pellet per day.